ebonfowl/CodexScriptum/README.md

 Python script to calculate the power produced in a counter-movement jump from trajectory and force plate data.
 Also contains code which re-organizes combined over-under trajectory and force files into a long format for analysis.

 # DCM_LGM.R
-R script using linear growth modeling to fit growth trends for participants' cognitive health response to a health coaching intervention.
+R script using linear growth modeling to estimate growth trajectories for participants' cognitive health response to a health coaching intervention.

 # DCM_MCMC_LGM.R
-R script using Bayseian linear growth modeling to fit growth trends for participants' cognitive health response to a health coaching intervention.
+R script using Bayseian linear growth modeling to estimate growth trajectories for participants' cognitive health response to a health coaching intervention.
 Also conducts all QC checks in accordance with the WAMBS checklist.

 # DCM_T4_LinearMixedModel.R
 R script to assemble our standard (wide format) study database into long/nested format and run the analysis for our study as a linear mixed model with random intercepts and slopes.
 Produces fixed and random effects for the model as ANOVA or ANOVA-like tables.